GabrielBueno200/MultiThreadedPrimesSolver/README.md

 - 1. Serial Solution X Threaded Solution: this option will execute a range starting in 1 (serial solution) until an input thread amount, iterating this range and running the program with a thread amount relative to the current iteration.

-- 2. Thread Amount X Execution Time: this option will ask the user three inputs, the number of times that the solution will be executed relative to the other inputs, a lower thread amount and a higher thread amount.
+- 2. Thread Amount X Execution Time: this option will ask the user three inputs, the number of times that the solution will be executed relative to the two other inputs, a lower thread amount and a higher thread amount.

 - 3. Thread Amount X SpeedUp: this option will run the program 50 for each thread amount in a range from 2 to 452 threads.